maarten-pennings/6502/2emulation/README.md

 However, without a memory to store our program, we are limited in our possibilities.
 There is one way out: go old style.
 Write a program in _hardware_.

 I got the idea from [James Calvert's tight loop](http://mysite.du.edu/~jcalvert/tech/6504.htm).
 We make some logic (in hardware) that emulates an 8 byte program.
-We NOR together the first three address lines to create the, let's call it, "v-signal".
-The v-signal is bound to D2, D3 and D6 of the 6502, the other data lines (D0, D1, D4, D5 and D7) are bound to GND.
+We NOR together the first three _address_ lines to create the, let's call it, "v-signal".
+This v-signal is input to D2, D3 and D6 of the 6502, the other data lines (D0, D1, D4, D5 and D7) are bound to GND.
 So, the data bus is wired to `0b 0v00 vv00` depending on the value of v.
 This means that

 - if v=0 then D = 0b 0000 0000 = 0x00
 - if v=1 then D = 0b 0100 1100 = 0x4C